Sister: El Paso shooting victim, 25, 'gave her life' for son | New Country 923

 “I told them that I am so amazed at how strong they are,” the former U.S. congressman said.

-Ryan Mielke, a spokesman for University Medical Center of El Paso, said 13 of the more than two dozen injured were brought to the hospital with injuries, including one who died.
+Ryan Mielke, a spokesman for University Medical Center of El Paso, said 13 people were brought to the hospital with injuries, including one who died.
 Two of the injured were children who were being transferred to El Paso Children’s Hospital, he said.
 Eleven other victims were being treated at Del Sol Medical Center, hospital spokesman Victor Guerrero said.
 Those victims’ ages ranged from 35 to 82, he said.